Thursday, February 13, 2025

 The deeper we went, the more unsettling it became.
 I couldn’t stop thinking about the voices we’d heard earlier.
 Had they been other people, or something else?
 Were we being watched from the shadows, waiting for us to make a mistake?

-Finally, we reached the edge of the woods, where the tree line broke open into a row of houses along Merky Road.
+Finally, we reached the edge of the woods, where the tree line broke open into a row of houses along Merkey Road.
 The houses here were smaller, simpler, with overgrown lawns and aging fences.
 Andy’s house stood at the end, a two-story frame with peeling white paint and a front porch that sagged slightly to one side.
 It looked normal enough—nothing special, but in that moment, it felt like a sanctuary.
 We rushed to the front door, my hand shaking as I knocked.

 Andy opened it after a moment, his eyes scanning us quickly before his expression turned serious.